? (bistro): 21st century

 Talk of re-privatizing the previously nationalized property first started in 2003.
 Then the tender auction of UTP Varoš Kapija, which administered tavern "?" was scheduled for 25 November 2004.
 The starting value of the property was set at €2,500 per square meter.
 Ultimately, the tender was annulled as the building, in which the restaurant is located, is protected by the state since 1946 and, as such, cannot become a private property.

-Strong resistance from the tavern's employees, from various public figures (mostly journalists who frequented the bistro), and from some civil groups, paid off in February 2007 when the Government of Serbia decided to exempt the restaurant from the privatization process and signed it over to city administration as a heritage spot.
+Strong resistance from the tavern's employees, from various public figures (mostly journalists who frequented the bistro), and from some civil groups, paid off in February 2007 when the Government of Serbia decided to exempt the restaurant from the privatization process and signed it over to city administration as a heritage location.
 A petition, signed by 2,563 people, called for the privatization to be stopped.

-In May 2017, the Serbian Ministry of Finance confirmed the earlier Agency for Restitution's decision to award the ownership of "?" to the descendants of Ivan Pavlovic, the property's owner from 1892 until 1959 when the property got nationalized.
-One of the descendants said that they do not plan to change the purpose of the building but that he cannpt guarantee that one of them will decide otherwise.
+In May 2017, the Serbian Ministry of Finance confirmed the earlier Agency for Restitution's decision to award the ownership of "?" to the descendants of Ivan Pavlovic, the property's owner from 1892 until 1959 when the property was nationalized.
+One of the descendants said that they do not plan to change the purpose of the building but that he cannot guarantee that none of them will decide otherwise.
 The Company Varoš Kapija also said that several celebrities and artists wanted to take the kafana from them, either claiming they are the descendants of the original owners or wishing to buy the venue.
 The company filed a complaint asking for the annulment of the decision, claiming it has legally paid for the premises, partially to the state and partially to the descendants.
 In July 2019 the Administrative Court rejected the complaint, thus making the decision of restitution to the previous owners final.
 Initially, the owners refused to disclose what would happen with the venue.

 Exterior

-The house was built in Balkan manner by “the Greek builders”.
-It was constructed in “bondruk” manner, with asymmetrically built interior and two bay windows on the main façade.
+The house was built in a Balkan style by Greek builders.
+It was constructed with an asymmetric interior and two bay windows on the main façade.
 It has a basement, ground floor and upper storey.
-It is situated toward the street and the lot depth occupies a garden and a yard.
-The basement was built from bricks and it has two massive vaults of 6 × 12m.
-The ground floor is arranged asymmetrically, consisting of three 4 × 9m, 2.5 × 4.5m and 7 × 7m chambers.
-The upper storey has six chambers: large 9 × 3m hall, two 5 × 5m symmetrically positioned rooms, forming bay windows over viewing the street, a 3.5 × 4m room and a 4 × 3m kitchen, with auxiliary room of 2.5 × 2.5m.
-Arrangement of rooms has remained unchanged despite of certain later partition works in the ground floor.
+It has a frontage onto the street and the site includes a garden and a yard.
+The basement is built from bricks and consists of two massive vaults.
+The ground floor is arranged asymmetrically, consisting of three chambers.
+The upper storey has six chambers.
+The arrangement of the rooms has remained unchanged despite later partitioning work carried out on the ground floor.